How to Vote

 If you are participating in a study abroad program or any activity where you are temporarily residing outside of the United States, you can still vote via a mail-in ballot.
 First, make sure to check your voter registration using the links above.

 To request your mail-in ballot, you should complete a Federal Post Card Application (FPCA) online.
 Make sure to follow the directions carefully to request your ballot and submit it correctly.
+Under “Residence,” you should enter your permanent United States address, and under “Address,” you should put the place where you would like your ballot to be mailed.
+You must print your ballot and mail it, including postage.

 The specific way in which you are able to vote if you are registered in a state other than Maryland will depend on the state.
 Typically, like those voting in Maryland, the same general rules apply: